-Student t test was applied to compare the groups' qualitative characteristics (such as age, weight, and height), because the data is normally distributed, and the chi-square test in the comparison of categorical characteristics (such as sex, marital status, occupation, smoking status, pack-year values among smokers, and systemic disease).
+Student's t-test was applied to compare the groups' qualitative characteristics (such as age, weight, and height) when the data was normally distributed, and the chi-square test was used in the comparison of categorical characteristics (such as sex, marital status, occupation, smoking status, pack-year values among smokers, and systemic disease).

-The groups' pre-treatment, post-treatment and first-month evaluations were compared with Repeated Measures ANOVA test, because the data is normally distributed.
-For intra group analysis (in pairwise comparisons), Paired t test was used to compare pre-treatment and post treatment/ post treatment and first month measures, because the data is normally distributed.
-During the statistical analysis, two-sided p values were adopted, and values <0.05 were regarded as statistically significant.
+The groups' pre-treatment, post-treatment and first-month evaluations were compared with the repeated measures ANOVA test as the data was normally distributed.
+For intra group analysis (in pairwise comparisons), the paired t-test was used to compare pre-treatment and post-treatment, and also post-treatment and first-month measurements for normally distributed data.
+During the statistical analysis, two-sided p-values were adopted, and values <0.05 were regarded as statistically significant.

-Sample size calculation: In this study, a priori sample size calculation was carried out in the GPower software 3.1.9.4 program (XXX Universität Düsseldorf, Düsseldorf, Germany).
-In order to examine the change between repeated measurements over time (before, after, 1st month) in two groups, it was determined that the number of samples should be at least 24 in total in each group, considering an error of 0.05, a power of 0.80 and an effect size of 0.05.
-To avoid missing participation 30 participants were included.
+Sample size calculation: In this study, a priori sample size calculation was carried out with the G\Power software 3.1.9.4 program (Heinrich-Heine Universität Düsseldorf, Düsseldorf, Germany).
+In order to examine changes between repeated measurements over time (before, after, 1st month) in the two groups, it was determined that the number of samples should be at least 24 in total in each group, considering an error of 0.05, a power of 0.80 and an effect size of 0.05.
+Therefore, a total of 30 participants were included in each group of this study.